 Elizabeth Barondes (Claire Goodman), John Mese (Dillon Hale), Gary Lockwood (Mayor William Goodman), Bruce Glover (Reverend Thaddeus Goodman), Stephen Root (Sheriff Frank Goodman), Howard Swain (The Scarecrow), John Hawkes (Danny Thompson), Christi Harris (Stephanie Goodman), Dirk Blocker (George Goodman), Martine Beswick (Barbara Goodman), William Joseph Barker (Kyle), John Lazar (The Warlock)

 As was wont with horror films of the 1980s and 90s, much of the show is driven around a series of makeup effects set-pieces and gory despatches – Bruce Glover getting his lips sewn together; Dirk Blocker ground up in a combine harvester; Gary Lockwood impaled to a wall by swords and torn apart from the inside by straw.
-The standout set-piece of the show is one where Christi Harris is making out in the back of a panel van and it is invaded by the scarecrow who forces its arm down her throat causing her to explode with a mass of creepers from every orifice.
+The standout set-piece of the show is one where Christi Harris is making out in the back of a panel van only for the van to be invaded by the scarecrow who forces its arm down her throat causing her to explode with a mass of creepers from every orifice.
 Night of the Scarecrow is not a film that pretends to offer too much more than these set-pieces.
-Nevertheless, Jeff Burr treats the material seriously and creates it with a reasonable degree of effect.
+Nevertheless, Jeff Burr treats the material seriously with a reasonable degree of effect.
 The film arrives at a moderately intense climax.